Come and tour the Indian Canyons in Palm Springs through this article!

 There are many factors distinguishing California from other states.
 However, there is no way to deny palm trees come to mind when thinking about the Golden State.

 I mean, they are everywhere: adorning boulevards, lining the freeway and beautifying public (and private) spaces.
 Their silhouettes are in the state’s license plates.
-Mega popular burger chain, In-N-Out, use them as a symbol.
+The mega-popular burger chain, In-N-Out, use them as a symbol.
 Even cell phone service providers dress their reception towers with meager, palm-like branches.

-Most of the palms used for different purposes throughout the state are imports.
-But make no mistake; the West has its endemic palm.
+Most of the palms used throughout the state are imports.
+But make no mistake; California has its endemic palm.
 I am referring to the Desert Fan Palm (Washingtonia filifera), the largest native palm in the contiguous United States.

 I was expecting to see barren walls, rocks and dust on this canyon (similar to the hike I once did in nearby Tahquitz Canyon).
 Before descending to the sandy bottom, there is a spot from where the canyon can be seen from a decent height.
 It is just a sea of green.
 There are thick, “hairy” palms extending in all directions.
 The creek, from where life emanates, was stagnant at several points.

 Once in the canyon floor, the perspective was different.
 The palms are taller than you think.
 The dry branches, covering the trunk head to toe, are rougher than expected.
 Some palms were given a “haircut,” the dry branches were pruned in a really funny way.
 For some reason, the Lorax comes to mind while walking around these giants.

 Even though the creek was not flowing at full force, the presence of water is everywhere.
 While hiking, I had to jump over small streams of water coming out from the soil or rocks.
 Lines of palms were coming down from the canyon walls.
 It was obvious there is water up there.